MSc Cognitive Behavioural Therapy

 About the course

-This course is for people already working in a healthcare setting (in areas including psychiatry, clinical and forensic psychology, occupational therapy, social work, nursing, general medical practitioners, allied health professions, counselling and third sector environments) who are interested in delivering cognitive behavioural psychotherapy (CBT) in clinical settings.
+The course may interest those working in psychiatry, clinical and forensic psychology, occupational therapy, social work, nursing, general medical practitioners, allied health professions, counselling and third sector environments.

 Read more about this course